-Once upon a time, your home page was the starting point for all your customers.
+Once upon a time, your homepage was the starting point for all your customers.
 They got your URL from a business card, in an email, or from a friend.
-A search online would bring them there.
+A quick search online would bring them to your website homepage.
 It was the front door to your business online.
-Providing information about who you are and what you do was just good business.
+Providing information about who you are and what you do was just “good business”.

-But people no longer search the same way, and they don’t visit websites the same way.
+But people no longer search online the same way, and they don’t visit websites the same way.
 If they know your URL, they already know what they’re looking for and ignore the front page.
 If they find you through a search, the search directs them straight to the page that has what they may be looking for.
-As recently as 10 years ago, smart phones were just starting to become relevant, and that (along with many other new technologies) has completely changed the landscape of how we interact online.

-There are five basic reasons that your home page is no longer performing the way it used to.
-There are also five basic ways you can fix your home page.
+There are five basic reasons that your homepage is no longer performing the way it used to.
+There are also five easy ways you can transform it into a good homepage.
 First, let’s discuss the reasons it’s not working.

-That interruption can change their minds about shopping immediately.
-This is particularly relevant on mobile, as Google has begun penalizing sites (as far as rank is concerned).
-Here is a great article from Moz explaining in greater detail some of the drawbacks and best practices.
+That pop up display can change your visitors’ minds about shopping on your site immediately.
+This is particularly relevant concern on mobile because Google has started penalizing sites (as far as rank is concerned).

-Many times, on a small business website, the navigation goes one of two ways: too vague or too specific.
-A menu that’s too small can mean it’s impossible to find what you want, while one that’s too detailed can require too many clicks and become annoying before searchers find what they’re looking for.
-If it’s too difficult or takes too long to find what they want, people will go elsewhere.
-Other browsing issues can include navigation that lands on the wrong page, broken and error pages, or confusing pages with labels that make no sense.
+Many times, on a small business website, the web navigation goes one of two ways: too vague or too specific.
+A navigation bar that’s too short can make it impossible for the user to find what they want, while one that’s too detailed can require too many clicks and become annoying.
+If it’s too difficult or takes too long to find something, people will go elsewhere.
+Other common browsing issues include navigation that lands on the wrong page, broken and error pages, or confusing pages with labels that make no sense.

-A 3-5 minute video introducing yourself, your company, and your products is nice, unless the person only has 2 minutes.
-Instead they might want the option to scan a brief text description of who you are and what you offer, to see if your site is the one they want.
-But, if they don’t have that option, they’re not going to decide they can spare 3 more minutes.
-They’re going to back out of your site and find another one that does offer that text description and saves them time.
+A 3-5 minute video introducing yourself, your company, and your products is nice, unless the searcher only has two minutes to spare on your homepage.
+Instead, searchers might want the option to scan a brief text description of who you are and what you offer to see if your site is the one they want.
+But, if you don’t provide them with that option, searchers aren’t going to decide they can spare two more minutes.
+They’re going to bounce off your site and find another one that does offer that text/ video balance and saves them time.

 Users are increasingly comfortable with consuming video content.
 I have seen clients be very successful offering how-to video pages, creating relevant playlists on YouTube, and other related approaches with video.

-Whatever the reason it’s not working, the point is that you need to find other ways to get customers to your website, and to engage and take action.
+Whatever the reason your homepage isn’t receiving the traffic you want, the point is that you need to find other ways to get customers to your website and engage with your page content.

 How do you do that?
-Let’s talk about 5 things to think about to increase engagement.
+Let’s talk about 4 methods to increase engagement:

 By now, you really should have a blog.
 If you don’t, you need to create one.
 But what do you do with it?